XYang-EcoHydroWQ/mHM-Nitrate_v2.0/README.md

 The presented source code is developed based on the mHM version 5.5.
 The version based on mHM v5.7 is also available under request to the author Xiaoqiang Yang (xiaoqiang.yang@ufz.de) and Michael Rode (michael.rode@ufz.de).

 ## Citations ##
+Please refer to the source code as:

+Yang, X., & Rode, M. (2020), A Fully Distributed Catchment Nitrate Model - mHM-Nitrate v2.0.
+Zenodo. https://doi.org/10.5281/zenodo.3891629

-Please also refer to the following publications:
+Please also refer to the following associated publications:

 Yang, X., Jomaa, S., Zink, M., Fleckenstein, J. H., Borchardt, D., & Rode, M. (2018), A new fully distributed model of nitrate transport and removal at catchment scale, Water Resources Research, 54(8), 5856-5877. https://doi.org/10.1029/2017WR022380.